Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Good girl."

 *There* was a phrase he didn’t use often.
-When he did, though… Xiù felt her ears go happily pink, and handed him the goggles and controller.
+When he did, though...
+Xiù felt her ears go happily pink, and handed him the goggles and controller.

 "My turn?"
 Vemik asked, hopefully.
 Xiù could tell he was *extra* excited by the way his tail twitched erratically and his entire body was taut, as if he was doing everything he could to contain himself.

-"...Uhm… new pilots - that’s people who fly things - they tend to crash into stuff.
+"...Uhm... new pilots - that’s people who fly things - they tend to crash into stuff.
 And we only have one of those," she reminded him tactfully.

 Vemik’s crest *literally* fell.

 "Hey fella, don’t worry.
 Tell you what!
 They make much less expensive ones for, uh, first-time pilots... why don’t we give it a try next time we’re on Cimbrean?"

-"Okay…"
+"Okay..."

 Xiù *just about* managed to hold her composure.
-The contrast of a fanged, mostly stone-age cavemonkey who could wrestle Julian into submission and quite *literally* tear most anybody limb from limb if he really wanted to, being so puppy-like and disappointed…
+The contrast of a fanged, mostly stone-age cavemonkey who could wrestle Julian into submission and quite *literally* tear most anybody limb from limb if he really wanted to, being so puppy-like and disappointed...

 It would have been nice to just run back over to Folctha and bring him back a quadcopter or something, but the *‘bush plane’* jump service out to Akyawentuo was way down the Folctha terminal’s priority list.
 Its connections to arrays all over Earth and Gao fired every ten minutes, twenty-eight hours a day, seven days a week.
-Each of *those* meant passengers, cargo, deliveries, mail… And with space on the platform being at a premium, each jump carried a pretty hefty profit.
+Each of *those* meant passengers, cargo, deliveries, mail...
+And with space on the platform being at a premium, each jump carried a pretty hefty profit.

 Then there was the intraplanetary service to the other five Cimbrean territories, connections to the *Rich Plains* and a few Dominion hubs, the orbital link to Armstrong Station...